Mechanisms of Andreev reflection in quantum Hall graphene: Andreev interference in clean graphene quantum Hall devices

-We compute conductance using a 3-terminal device with the NS interface oriented either along armchair or zigzag direction, as shown in Fig.~\ref{fig:setup}(a).
+\comment{We compute the conductance of a 3-terminal setup.} We compute conductance using a 3-terminal device with the NS interface oriented either along armchair or zigzag direction, as shown in Fig.~\ref{fig:setup}(a).
 We choose the size of the NS interface to be $\unit[600]{nm}$ -- the same as the experiment reported in Ref.~\cite{InterferenceChiralAndreev}.
 In both cases, the two edges adjacent to the NS interface are zigzag-type in order to mimic the valley-polarizing behavior of a generic lattice termination boundary.
+The normal leads are also in the quantum Hall regime to both keep a low computational cost and ensure the lack of extra scattering processes.
+The distance between the NS interface and the leads, as well as the width of the normal leads is $\unit[250]{nm} \gg l_B$.
 The conductance between the two normal leads equals

 where $T_{ee}^{ij}$ is the probability of an electron from channel $j$ in the source lead $N_1$ to transmit as an electron to the channel $i$ in the drain lead $N_2$, and $T_{he}^{ij}$ is the probability of an electron to transmit as a hole.